LaClimSx/data-story-datasentinels/docs/index.markdown

 Is r/ADA hated because the class is hard?

-Partly — but more importantly, because visibility, similarity, and network structure keep pulling it back into attention.
+Partly, but more importantly, because visibility, similarity, and network structure keep pulling it back into attention.
 Not because everyone is constantly angry at it, but because many small, short-lived conflicts keep overlapping.

 Reddit isn’t dominated by giant, ongoing wars between communities.
-It’s shaped by lots of brief disagreements that spread through attention, reshape alignments, and then fade — until the next one pops up.
+It’s shaped by lots of brief disagreements that spread through attention, reshape alignments, and then fade, until the next one pops up.

 Some pieces are still open questions, like exactly which communities amplify conflict the most and how topic similarity shapes alliances.
 But even without those final answers, one thing is clear:

-Disagreement on Reddit is frequent and public — but most of the time, it’s temporary.
+Disagreement on Reddit is frequent and public, but most of the time, it’s temporary.
 And what feels like “constant hate” is usually many small moments of friction adding up, not a single sustained feud.

   </div>